What to Bring

 Oil and other fluids: Often when run at the higher end of performance, cars will consume more oil than they do during a daily commute.
 Bring a couple of spare quarts of your car’s oil in case the level drops down.
 If you know or suspect that your car could go through other fluids, it's good to have them on hand as well.

 Sunscreen: Sunburn can sneak up on you and further dehydrate you, bring sunscreen to avoid the pain and other risks.
+Hats are also a great idea.

 Tire Pressure Gauge: Tires will change pressure more when on track than commuting because more friction builds up more heat.
 Bring a tire gauge to keep track of how the track affects your tires.